 Governor Brown’s call for 12,000 megawatts of local renewable power in California by 2020 has garnered widespread support.
 However, there continue to be few programs at the state level for implementing a decentralized energy vision.
 Many communities are looking to local leadership in energy procurement as a driver for decentralized energy development and equitable, sustainable energy solutions.

 At the heart of the matter is energy democracy: who controls energy development and for whose benefit.
 To democratize energy decisions, communities and grassroots organizations need to play an increasingly decisive role.

 The San Francisco Bay Area, with its strong advocacy organizations and many renewable energy programs, has provided leadership for local clean energy development on many fronts, including the promotion of Community Choice energy.

-The fourth annual Clean Power, Healthy Communities conference convenes advocates, policy makers, financiers, and entrepreneurs who support clean energy and healthy communities in the Bay Area.
-The conference focuses on finding solutions to the political and financial challenges of developing community-based energy resources and building sustainable, equitable, resilient communities.
+The fourth annual Clean Power, Healthy Communities conference convened advocates, policy makers, financiers, and entrepreneurs who support clean energy and healthy communities in the Bay Area.
+The conference focused on finding solutions to the political and financial challenges of developing community-based energy resources and building sustainable, equitable, resilient communities.